under 1s

 Routing weighs expertise and current workload, not just a round-robin.

-Every triage decision logged on the ticket timeline — nothing is a black box.
+Each triage decision is logged on the ticket timeline — nothing is a black box.

 Ticket triage is the process of reading each incoming support ticket and deciding its category, priority, and owner before work starts.
 Done manually, it is one of the largest hidden time costs in support.
 AI ticket triage automates the entire step: FlowTux classifies, prioritizes, deduplicates, and routes every ticket in under a second.